-Then, over a matter of a few minutes, my body relaxes, my conscious mind is able to tell my subconscious mind to back off for a while and the anxiety dissolves out of my system entirely.
+Then, over a matter of a few minutes, my body relaxes, my conscious mind can tell my subconscious mind to back off for a while, and the anxiety dissolves out of my system entirely.

-Today the sun is shining, it's early on Sunday morning and the tide is only half way in.
-I live in Worthing, West Sussex, where the outgoing tide can leave a few hundred metres of sand, it's so flat.
-Which means that it also comes in pretty quickly too.
-So this morning all the dog walkers are out, meandering along the wide strip of sand, pebble pools and rivulets of running water gleaming in the sunshine before the waves gobble it all up for another 12 hours, leaving us confined to the coastal path.
+Today the sun is shining, it’s early on Sunday morning, and the tide is only halfway in.
+I live in Worthing, West Sussex, where the outgoing tide can leave a few hundred metres of sand.
+It’s so flat.
+This means that it also comes in pretty quickly too.
+So this morning, all the dog walkers are out, meandering along the wide strip of sand, pebble pools and rivulets of running water gleaming in the sunshine before the waves gobble it all up for another 12 hours, leaving us confined to the coastal path.

-Having a dog is like having a child in that it's really hard work and extremely rewarding at the same time.
-Except that kids are allowed into most seaside cafes whereas we're left out in the pouring rain, trying to lick froth off our coffees before the wind whips it away!
-A lovely exception being the Bluebird Cafe at Ferring, which welcomes well behaved dogs and does a really good bacon sandwich into the bargain.
+Having a dog is like having a child in that it’s tough to work and extremely rewarding at the same time.
+Except that kids are allowed into most seaside cafes whereas we’re left out in the pouring rain, trying to lick froth off our coffees before the wind whips it away!
+A lovely exception being the Bluebird Cafe at Ferring, which welcomes well-behaved dogs and does a perfect bacon sandwich into the bargain.

 Back to my brain.
 I suffer from depression.
-Most of the time it's under control but I really need to look after myself to keep it that way.
+It’s under control most of the time, but I really need to look after myself to keep it that way.
 I have to sleep well, exercise, eat right and reduce my stress levels.
-All of which are hard to do.
-The hardest for me though is to keep myself in contact with family and friends.
-Not a problem when I'm fine, but when I'm going through a bad dose of depression talking to people is the last thing I want to do.
+All of which is hard to do.
+The hardest for me, though, is to keep myself in contact with family and friends.
+Not a problem when I’m fine, but when I’m going through a bad dose of depression, talking to people is the last thing I want to do.

-Before I got a dog I could happily not see or speak to anyone in particular for days.
-I wouldn't answer the phone, would fob friends off with an excusatory text message and take to the sofa for days at a time.
-When I'm really bad, the anxiety and sense of worthlessness are so overwhelming that the mere thought of showering and dressing are just too much.
+Before I got a dog, I could happily not see or speak to anyone in particular for days.
+I wouldn’t answer the phone, would fob friends off with an excusatory text message and take to the sofa for days at a time.
+When I’m terrible, the anxiety and sense of worthlessness are so overwhelming that the mere thought of showering and dressing is just too much.

-Since Nikita came to stay I've had only one truly horrible weekend, I was grieving over something lost and feeling a loneliness I hadn't known in years.
-But I know that if I hadn't had her it would have been much worse and taken a lot longer to get over.
+Since Nikita came to stay, I’ve had only one truly horrible weekend; I was grieving over something lost and feeling loneliness I hadn’t known in years.
+But I know that if I hadn’t had her, it would have been much worse and taken a lot longer to get over.

-If you're the type who suffers debilitating depression where you can't get out of bed for long periods I'd only have a dog if there's someone else who can do the walking and looking after in the house too, because dog's are not our tool and they only work if the love and care is reciprocal.
+If you’re the type who suffers debilitating depression where you can’t get out of bed for long periods, I’d only have a dog if someone else can do the walking and looking after in the house too, because dogs are not our tool.
+They only work if the love and care are reciprocal.

-But if you can afford it and don't mind being tied down by the velvet ropes they come with that much responsibility then I can only recommend a dog as a great thing to have in your life.
-They get you out of yourself, when it's the last thing you want but the very thing you need.
+But if you can afford it and don’t mind being tied down by the velvet ropes, they come with that much responsibility, and then I can only recommend a dog as a great thing to have in your life.
+They get you out of yourself when it’s the last thing you want but the very thing you need.
 They love you and need you to the point where, to them at least, you are the most important thing in the world.
-And as long as you can feel the same about them then that is a marriage made in mental health heaven.
+And as long as you can feel the same about them, that is a marriage made in mental health heaven.